 Shooting heads?
 You guessed it.
 However, it is repeatedly mentioned as spin fishing

 More on Niels' flies

-- Portraits of Salmon Flies.
+- Portraits of Salmon Flies in Gallery.
 Published October 28th 2012